mabseher/htd/README.md

     std::signal(signal, handleSignal);
 }

-int main(int argc, const char * const * const argv)
+int main(int, const char * const * const)
 {
     std::signal(SIGINT, handleSignal);
     std::signal(SIGTERM, handleSignal);

     std::srand(0);

-    // Get a new importer for graph format 'gr'. htd::GrFormatImporter importer;

-    // Create a new management instance to support graceful termination of algorithms. std::shared_ptr<htd::LibraryInstance> libraryInstance =
+    // Create a new graph instance which can hande (multi-)hyperedges. htd::IMutableMultiHypergraph * graph =
-        htd::Library::instance().createManagementInstance();

-    // Import graph f.
+        manager->multiHypergraphFactory().getMultiHypergraph();

+    /**
+     *  Add five vertices to the sample graph.
-    htd::IMultiGraph * graph = importer.import(argv[1]);
+     *  The vertices of a graph are numbered

-    // Check whether the algorithm was terminated. if (!libraryInstance->isTerminated())
-    {
+     * in ascending order starting from 1.
+     */
+    graph->addVertices(5);

+    // Add two edges to the graph. graph->addEdge(1, 2);
+    graph->addEdge(2, 3);

+    // Add a hyperedge to the graph. graph->addEdge(std::vector<htd::vertex_t> { 5, 4, 3 });

     // Create an instance of the fitness function.
     FitnessFunction fitnessFunction;

     /**
      *  This operation changes the root of a given decomposition so that the provided
      *  fitness function is maximized.
 When no fitness function is provided to the
      *  constructor, the constructed optimization operation does not perform any
      *  optimization and only applies provided manipulations.
      */
     htd::TreeDecompositionOptimizationOperation * operation =
-            new htd::TreeDecompositionOptimizationOperation(fitnessFunction);
+        new htd::TreeDecompositionOptimizationOperation(manager.get(), fitnessFunction);

     /**
      *  Set the previously created management instance to support graceful termination.
      */
-        operation->setManagementInstance(libraryInstance);
+    operation->setManagementInstance(manager.get());

     /**
      *  Set the vertex selections strategy (default = exhaustive).
      *
      *  In this case, we want to select (at most) 10 vertices of the input decomposition randomly.
      */
     operation->setVertexSelectionStrategy(new htd::RandomVertexSelectionStrategy(10));

     /**
      *  Set desired manipulations.
 In this case we want a nice (= normalized) tree decomposition.
      */
-        operation->addManipulationOperation(new htd::NormalizationOperation(true, true, false, false));
+    operation->addManipulationOperation(new htd::NormalizationOperation(manager.get()));

     /**
       * Optionally, we can set the vertex elimination algorithm.
       * We decide to use the min-degree heuristic in this case.
       */
-        htd::OrderingAlgorithmFactory::instance()
+    manager->orderingAlgorithmFactory()
-            .setConstructionTemplate(new htd::MinDegreeOrderingAlgorithm());
+        .setConstructionTemplate(new htd::MinDegreeOrderingAlgorithm(manager.get()));

     // Get the default tree decomposition algorithm.
 One can also choose a custom one. htd::ITreeDecompositionAlgorithm * baseAlgorithm =
-            htd::TreeDecompositionAlgorithmFactory::instance().getTreeDecompositionAlgorithm();
+        manager->treeDecompositionAlgorithmFactory().getTreeDecompositionAlgorithm();

     /**
      *  Set the optimization operation as manipulation operation in order
      *  to choose the optimal root reducing height of the tree decomposition.
      */
     baseAlgorithm->addManipulationOperation(operation);

     /**
      *  Create a new instance of htd::IterativeImprovementTreeDecompositionAlgorithm based
      *  on the base algorithm and the fitness function.
 Note that the fitness function can
      *  be an arbiraty one and can differ from the one used in the optimization operation.
      */
+    htd::IterativeImprovementTreeDecompositionAlgorithm algorithm(manager.get(),
+                                                                  baseAlgorithm,
-        htd::IterativeImprovementTreeDecompositionAlgorithm algorithm(baseAlgorithm, fitnessFunction);
+                                                                  fitnessFunction);

     /**
-         *  Set the previously created management instance to support graceful termination.
-         */
-        algorithm.setManagementInstance(libraryInstance);

-        /**
      *  Set the maximum number of iterations after which the best decomposition with
      *  respect to the fitness function shall be returned.
 Use value 1 to make the
      *  iterative algorithm return the first decomposition found.
      */
     algorithm.setIterationCount(10);

     /**
      *  Set the maximum number of iterations without improvement after which the algorithm returns
      *  best decomposition with respect to the fitness function found so far.
 A limit of 0 aborts
      *  the algorithm after the first non-improving solution has been found, i.e. the algorithm
      *  will perform a simple hill-climbing approach.
      */
     algorithm.setNonImprovementLimit(3);

     // Record the optimal maximal bag size of the tree decomposition to allow printing the progress. std::size_t optimalBagSize = (std::size_t)-1;

     /**
      *  Compute the decomposition.
 Note that the additional, optional parameter of the function
      *  computeDecomposition() in case of htd::IterativeImprovementTreeDecompositionAlgorithm
      *  can be used to intercept every new decomposition.
 In this case we output some
      *  intermediate information upon perceiving an improved decompostion.
      */
     htd::ITreeDecomposition * decomposition =
         algorithm.computeDecomposition(*graph, [&](const htd::IMultiHypergraph & graph,
                                                    const htd::ITreeDecomposition & decomposition,
                                                    const htd::FitnessEvaluation & fitness)
     {
         // Disable warnings concerning unused variables.
         HTD_UNUSED(graph)
         HTD_UNUSED(decomposition)

         std::size_t bagSize = -fitness.at(0);

         /**
          *  After each improvement we print the current optimal
          *  width + 1 and the time when the decomposition was found.
          */
         if (bagSize < optimalBagSize)
         {
             optimalBagSize = bagSize;

             std::chrono::milliseconds::rep msSinceEpoch =
                 std::chrono::duration_cast<std::chrono::milliseconds>
                         (std::chrono::system_clock::now().time_since_epoch()).count();

             std::cout << "c status " << optimalBagSize << " " << msSinceEpoch << std::endl;
         }
     });

     // If a decomposition was found we want to print it to stdout. if (decomposition != nullptr)
     {
         /**
          *  Check whether the algorithm indeed computed a valid decomposition.
          *
-             *  algorithm.isSafelyInterruptible() for decomposition algorithms allows
+         *  algorithm.isSafelyInterruptible() for decomposition algorithms allows to
-             *  to find out if the algorithm returned by a factory class is safely
-             *  interruptible.
-If the getter returns true, the algorithms will
+         *  find out if the algorithm is safely interruptible.
+If the getter returns
-             *  guarantee that the computed decomposition is indeed a valid one
+         *  true, the algorithm guarantees that the computed decomposition is indeed
-             *  and that all manipulations and labelings were applied successfully.
+         *  a valid one and that all manipulations and all labelings were applied
+         *  successfully.
          */
-            if (!algorithm.isTerminated() || algorithm.isSafelyInterruptible())
+        if (!manager->isTerminated() || algorithm.isSafelyInterruptible())
         {
-                htd::TdFormatExporter exporter;

-                exporter.write(*decomposition, *graph, std::cout);
+            // Print the height of the decomposition to stdout. std::cout << decomposition->height() << std::endl;

+            // Print the size of the largest bag of the decomposition to stdout. std::cout << decomposition->maximumBagSize() << std::endl;
         }

         delete decomposition;
-        }
     }

     delete graph;